 Once you pull it out of the oven you will can either let it cool and enjoy it chilled or serve it right away for a warm dish.
 We really enjoy adding a scoop of vanilla ice cream right to the top.
-The flavors blend together amazingly and leave you feeling satisfied.
+The flavors of this peach cobbler blend together amazingly and leave you feeling satisfied.

 - 1/4 cup (1/2 stick) butter

 - 2 cups peeled and sliced peaches